rust-lang/rust/src/librustc/infer/higher_ranked/README.md

 Here the upper case `&A` indicates a *region variable*, that is, a region whose value is being inferred by the system.
-I also replaced `&b` with `&x`---I'll use letters late in the alphabet (`x`, `y`, `z`) to indicate skolemized region names.
+I also replaced `&b` with `&x`---I'll use letters late in the alphabet (`x`, `y`, `z`) to indicate placeholder region names.
 We can assume they don't appear elsewhere.
 Note that neither the sub- nor the supertype bind any region names anymore (as indicated by the absence of `<` and `>`).